greatscottgadgets/hackrf/docs/source/jawbreaker.rst

 More
 ^^^^

 Additional headers are available.
-See the `board files <https://github.com/mossmann/hackrf/tree/master/hardware/jawbreaker>`__ for additional details.
+See the `board files <https://github.com/greatscottgadgets/hackrf/tree/master/hardware/jawbreaker>`__ for additional details.

 Differences between Jawbreaker and HackRF One
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Jawbreaker was the beta platform that preceded HackRF One.
-HackRF One incorporates the following changes and enhancements:
+HackRF One incorporates the following changes and enhancements (at minimum):

     * Antenna port: No modification is necessary to use the SMA antenna port on HackRF One.
     * PCB antenna: Removed.